 RPAC is a nonpartisan organization that assists in the election of candidates who support private property rights and other issues that have a direct impact on the real estate industry on a local, state and national level.
-It’s funded through voluntary contributions from members of the REALTOR® association.
+It’s funded through voluntary contributions from members of the Realtor® association.
 100 percent of RPAC contributions are used to support Realtor®-friendly candidates, 70 percent of which goes towards state and local race and 30 percent toward federal candidates.
+These are the RPAC dates to remember for 2017.

 Why does RPAC matter to me?